sccn/lsl_archived/Apps/OpenVR/README.md

 ## Known Issues

 * Cannot build debug app in Windows because it tries to link against non-debug liblsl64.lib, even though liblsl64-debug.lib is correctly specified in the project settings.
-I'm confused.
 * Sometimes an OpenVR controller will sleep/disconnect but it'll still be returned in the list of devices.
 Sleeping controllers will stream 0's for their pose data.